Eothaun/DOTS-Playground/docs/content/posts/DOTSEditor.md

 {{< figure src="/DOTSEditor/burstGoodCode.png">}}
 After a change in the code line 35 is marked as vectorized.

+## DOTS Compiler
+Can be found under: `DOTS > DOTS Compiler > Open Inspector...`

+{{< figure src="/DOTSEditor/DOTSCompiler.png">}}
+The DOTS Compiler can show DOTS generated code.
+This means its able to show you the code generated when using the `[GenerateAuthoringComponent]` tag.

 ## Others
 To further control the compilation process you can enable and disable multiple setting having to do with debugging and safety under `Jobs`.
-These speak for themselves so I won't be going in depth any further.
+These speak for themselves so I will not be going in depth any further.

 {{< figure src="/DOTSEditor/enterPlayModeSettings.png">}}
 To speed up the load time when pressing play in the editor, you can disable scene and domain reload under: `Edit > Player Settings > Editor > Enter Play Mode Settings`.
 This is not directly connected to DOTS in any way.
-But it's main downsides largely don't apply to DOTS code, while still giving you the benefits of improved speed.
+But its main downsides largely do not apply to DOTS code, while still giving you the benefits of improved speed.
 For more information see the [documentation](https://docs.unity3d.com/2019.3/Documentation/Manual/ConfigurableEnterPlayMode.html).